walaj/VariantBam/README.md

 to remove poor quality reads before starting the analysis train.
 VariantBam handles this by optionally taking into account Phred base-qualities when making a decision whether to keep a sequencing read.
 For instance, one might only be interested in high quality MAPQ 0 or clipped reads.
 VariantBam can be setup to apply unique Phred filters to different regions or across the entire genome, all with one-pass.

-VariantBam is implemented in C++ and relies on the BamTools [API] (Derek Barnett, (c) 2009) for BAM I/O.
-Note that the capabilities of the [BamTools] command line ``bamtools filter``
-may provide a solution more suitable your needs than VariantBam.
-Briefly, ``bamtools filter`` allows you to specify a set of filters in JSON format to be applied to a BAM.
-See the Bamtools documentation for more detail.

-The question then is under what situations would you use ``bamtools filter``, and when would you use VariantBam?
-Below are a list of scenarios that we feel addresses the different domains of the two tools:

-> 1. Extract all MAPQ 0 reads from a BAM - Either tool (prefer ``bamtools filter``)
-> 2. Extract all reads in read group A - ``bamtools filter``
-> 3. Extract all reads with NM tag >= 4 - Either tool (prefer ``bamtools filter``)
-> 4. Extract all reads with NM tag >= 4 in exons - VariantBam.
-> 5. Remove all reads with insert sizes between 100 and 600 bp - VariantBam
-> 6. Extract all reads and mate within 1000bp of a variant or set of genes - VariantBam
-> 7. Extract only high-quality reads with N bases beyong phred score X - VariantBam
-> 8. Reduce a BAM to only high quality reads around your MAFs, VCFs and BED files - VariantBam

-Thus, the main additions of VariantBam are three-fold:
+In comparing with other avaiable BAM filtering tools, VariantBam provides the following novel features:

 > 1. The ability to filter specifically on read clipping, orientation and insert size (all important for structural variation), while taking into account the per-base phred quality.
 > 2. Use of interval trees to efficiently determine if a read or read mate overlaps a region.
 > 3. The ability to provide different rules for different regions, and the ability to provide these regions as common variant files (VCF, MAF, BED)
+> 4. Selecting reads by motif matching
+> 5. Ability to count numbers of reads that satisfy any number of user-defined properties
+> 6. Read and write CRAM files
+> 7. Selectively strip alignment tags

 Example
 -------